JBlitzar/code-completion/NOTES.md

   - According to chatgpt: "Your findings are fascinating and provide a clear picture of how the lm1b dataset has influenced your model's behavior.
 The outputs show a distinct news-style bias with a strong leaning toward legal, corporate, and environmental themes, as well as frequent reliance on `<unk>` tokens when specificity fails."
   - To be added to.
 Might consider top-p sampling or increasing temeperature or something from the current method of beam search, whatever that is.
 Somehow get rid of `<unk>`.
 Keep training for now.
   - So what are the things we might change?
 Perhaps different sampling method, or continue generating past one sentence.
 Use `youtokentome` for tokenizing: The data preprocessing took suspiciously long, and `torchtext` is really jank.
+  - I ended the run at epoch 100, as val loss tipped up and no change in train loss.